nathaneltitane/dextop/README.md

 `-n, --none     No DE setup: console access to environment and utilities.`

-`-b | --base:   Base setup: download and install base distribution image only.                                 `
+`-b | --base    Base setup: download and install base distribution image only.                                 `

-`-l | --lite:   Lite setup: download and install lite desktop environment and utilities.            [ Default ]`
+`-f, --full     Full setup: download and install full desktop environment and utilities.            [ Default ]`

 By selecting the 'none' option, Dextop automatically sets up minimal defaults to a 'base' install.
 The 'none' option is great for users who would like to experiment or setup their own desktop environment/window manager and preferences.